jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 they said, “This is ours.”
 And when some- thing bad happened to them, they ascribed the evil omen to Moses and those with him.
-In fact, their omen is with Allah, but most of them do not know.
+In fact, their omen is with Enki, but most of them do not know.

 132. And they said, “No matter what sign you bring us, to bewitch us with, we will not believe in you.”